What You Should Know About the Black Market Resale of Trader Joe's Items

 What to Know Before You Buy

-Each of the retailers currently selling Trader Joe’s provides seller information, as well as feedback from previous purchasers.
-You can and should look to see if customers in the past have been happy with the quality of the product—i.e. it wasn’t out of date when it arrived—as well as the service.
-While you know you’re paying more for a product you could get for a lot less, that’s no reason to let sellers tack on extra charges or send you a bottle that’s been languishing on a shelf for too long.
+Each of the retailers currently selling Trader Joe's provides seller information, as well as feedback from previous purchasers.
+Find out if past customers have been happy with the quality of the product—like it wasn't out of date when it arrived—as well as the service.
+While you're paying more for a product you could get for a lot less, that's no reason to let sellers tack on extra charges or send you a bottle that's been languishing on a shelf for too long.